 My friend Magi has a long time interest in Zen, and has also created lovely Zen gardens in SL, so it was natural for me to ask her to be a dancer in the show.
 And of course, how could I possibly have a show of any kind without my longtime gal pal, Leanna.
 Fortunately, both agreed to be in the show and we spent a couple days getting our kimonos, fans and hairstyles just right.
 And we rehearsed diligently.
 Let me tell the rest of the story with photos my friends have provided.

-Many of our bluesy friends came but due to an apparent mix up that happened when I was sending out invitations, it looks like only 30 of 50 invites I had sent actually got to friends.
+Many of our bluesy friends came but due to an apparent mix up that happened when I was sending out invitations, and it looks like 30 actually made it.
 I didn’t learn that this had happened until just before the party.
 Nonetheless, Minnie, Merrymay & Falls, Gracee & Dest, Dina & Kiff, Kia & Rip, Ellie, Bree, Tippy, Jada & Thunder, Javier’s wife Marley and Thor & Leanna stayed for the party.
-And altho I had mentioned in the invitation, there would be a martial arts exhibition, I don’t think guests were prepared when Taka & I left for a few minutes.
+And although I had mentioned in the invitation, there would be a martial arts exhibition, I don’t think guests were prepared when Taka & I left for a few minutes.
 When we returned, we had changed into our “exhibition” gear.

 Yes, this was an unusual party for a Wednesday night, but we had fun dreaming it up and enlisting friends to help us.
 Thanks to Magi, Leanna, Thor, Minnie and Javier for this wonderful celebration of a garden that has become more dear to Taka & I each year.
 Yay 1st Anniversary of Yordie’s Zen Garden!